mhor/php-mediainfo/README.md

 ### Ignore unknown types

-By default unknown type throw an error this, to avoid this behavior, you can do:
+By default, unknown type throw an error this, to avoid this behavior, you can do:

 ```php
 $mediaInfo = new MediaInfo();